 Are you annoyed by tomatoes that are slow to ripen?
-If you want to speed up the ripening process for your tomatoes, there are a few tricks of the trade that you can try.
+If you want to speed up the ripening process for your tomatoes (on or off the vine), there are a few tricks of the trade that you can try.

 Why Are My Tomatoes So Slow to Ripen?

-Temperature is the biggest factor in how long it takes tomatoes to ripen.
-If temperatures are too cold or too hot, tomatoes will be slow to ripen.
+Temperature is an important factor in how long it takes tomatoes to ripen.
+If temperatures are too cold or too hot, tomatoes will be slow to ripen (or they may not ripen at all!).

 The best temperature for tomato fruits to mature is 70 to 75 degrees Fahrenheit (21 to 24 degrees Celsius).
 When temperatures get too high, the tomato ripening process slows down or stops.